North-dev-x/ezobj/benchmarks/README.md

 Javascript(running on nodejs): 500-550ms

 ### Extras
-I do not believe this to be a conclusive test, as my methods may be lacking, my javascript may be terrible, and my
+I do not believe this to be a conclusive test, as my methods may be lacking and my javascript may be terrible.